 Additional considerations

-• Employers can grant additional GPPL on a voluntary basis
+- Employers can grant additional GPPL on a voluntary basis

-Besides the statutory two weeks, employers can voluntarily give more GPPL Singapore.
+Besides the statutory four weeks, employers can voluntarily give more GPPL Singapore.
 Although this is not reimbursable by the government, this may be granted by companies themselves as part of corporate employee policies and practices for family-friendliness.

-• Employers may offer flexible work arrangements
+- Employers may offer flexible work arrangements

 Some employers may provide flexible work arrangements, such as flexible hours or the opportunity to work from home for working fathers, in addition to the basic amount of leave given.
-This flexibility helps working parents to balance work and family responsibilities more effectively and also signals to the employee that employers care for their wellbeing.
+This flexibility helps working parents to balance work and family responsibilities more effectively and also signals to the employee that employers care for their well-being.

 Manage Paternity Leave Singapore Effectively with Omni